 All Yaris models pack a 6.1-inch touchscreen display with Toyota's Entune infotainment system, which includes apps like Bing, Facebook Places and Pandora.
 Navigation can be ordered at an extra cost.

 Starting with nine standard airbags, the Yaris offers an impressive array of safety features.
 Standard driver and front-passenger dual-stage airbags are complemented by front-seat mounted side airbags and a knee airbag for the driver.
 Roll-sensing side airbags are fitted to both front- and rear-row seats.

 As with all Toyota vehicles, the Yaris features Toyota's Star Safety System, which includes Vehicle Stability Control , Traction Control , ABS, Electronic Brake-Force Distribution and Brake Assist.
 The Yaris also features Smart Stop Technology, Toyota's brake-override system, as standard.

 Finally, the Yaris also includes Toyota's Advanced Whiplash Injury-Lessening (WIL) front-seat structure.
 The design helps to ensure that all areas from the head to the lower back are equally supported, helping to reduce whiplash-type injuries during certain types of collisions.

-The subcompact Toyota Yaris hatchback competes with a mostly fresh lineup of entry-level cars including the Chevrolet Sonic Hatchback, Ford Fiesta, Honda Fit, Mazda Mazda2 and Hyundai Accent Hatchback.
+The subcompact Toyota Yaris hatchback competes with a mostly fresh lineup of entry-level cars including the Chevrolet Sonic Hatchback, the Ford Fiesta, the Honda Fit, and the Hyundai Accent Hatchback.